spacetelescope/jwst/docs/jwst/photom/reference_files.rst

 The BINTABLE extension has EXTNAME='AREA' and has column characteristics shown below.
 There is one row for each of the 30 IFU slices, with the ``slice_id`` values being 0-indexed (i.e. range from 0 to 29).
-The pixel area values are in units of square arcseconds.
+The pixel area values are in units of square arcseconds and represent the nominal area of any pixel illuminated by a given IFU slice.

 ===========  =========
 Column name  Data type